DataCircles/traffic_collisions_ml_team2/README.md

 ### Getting Started
+Install python 3 (warren is currently using 3.7.6).

 Run the following code to get a virtual environment created and packages installed.
 ```
 python -m venv stmlenv